brunobg/webdevbook/docs/project/newproject.md

 Imagine you are building a house.
 Are you going to hire people and say “well, I want a house.
 Start it and we’ll define things along the way”?
 No, you draw a blueprint, you make a 3D model to see what it will look like, the engineer will plan its structure to hold its weight properly, the architect will make it look pretty and define materials, you'll think about the size of your living room before you buy a couch. **Why should it be different with software?**

 There are many ways to specify software, some very technical and complex.
 One you should definitely do (particularly for web/mobile apps, which is the main target of this book) is literally to draw your software: do a wireframe (what we call sketching the software screens).
-There's a ton of online tools that you can use to do it yourself (here's a free and good one, though I have no relation to them at all: http://draw.io/).

-You can draw it yourself if you are the creator of your app (but get a designer to redo it properly later).
+You can draw it yourself if you are the creator of your app (but get a designer to redo it properly, before it is implemented).
 At this point you should not be worried with the design details, colors, beauty, even usability.
 It should have everything you want, however.
 Draw all the screens you think you need.
 This guarantees that the project has a good overview of what to build.

-Once you get a proper wireframe from a designer, based on the minimum version you had before, you have a good way to verify what is being done.
-Developers can implement it, and managers can check and say “that's not what we agreed, see, this is the plan”.
+What you are striving for here is a simple, consistent way to let users do something.
+Try to focus here: instead of allowing for all kinds of options, make sure that the most common paths can be done very quickly and easily.
+A good UX designer will be able to take an idea and make a proper flow, that is simple and clear.
+Once you get a proper wireframe from a designer, based on the minimum version you had before, you have a good way to check if it's good.
+Then developers can implement it, and managers can check if it was implemented as specified.

 ## Do not change your project mid way

-Going back to the house example, what happens if you suddenly decide that you want a pool in the middle of the living room, a basement that didn’t exist and four extra floors when half the house is already built?
-Makes no sense, right.
+Going back to the house example, what happens if you suddenly decide that you want a pool on the middle of the living room, a basement that wasn't planned for when you are already building the second floor, or perhaps and four extra floors when half the house is already built?
+Makes no sense, right?
 Yet that is what people often do with software.

 ::: comment
 “Let's add this extra unplanned thing” is a sure way to get delays and bugs.